OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-10.md

 ## Acts 10:43

-All the prophets testify about Him that everyone who believes in Him receives forgiveness of sins through His name.”
+All the prophets bear witness about Him: they testify so that all who have faith in Him receive forgiveness of sins through His name.”

 ---